MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ## Actions

-Actions allows you to view the actions taken within your tenant, the same as [Action Center](action-center), within the Servicing Profile, to easily keep track of any actions you have taken.
+Actions allows you to view the actions you have taken, to easily keep track within the Servicing Profile.

 ## Issues